Touchstone Talks: Ep 3 - What's Your Number?

 emergency planning, right?

-I got an unsolicited offer yesterday
+got an unsolicited offer yesterday,

 Let's move, let's move.